Subscribe to updates

 Guidance on Remote Meetings

-The panel will be asked to agree the procedure rules for remote meetings, as detailed in the document titled Guidance on Remote Meetings held under the Licensing Act 2003 and Associated Regulations.
-This guidance covers various aspects of remote meetings, including:
+The panel was scheduled to agree the procedure rules for remote meetings, as outlined in the Guidance on Remote Meetings held under the Licensing Act 2003 and Associated Regulations document.
+This guidance covers the system for conducting remote hearings via Microsoft Teams, including participant etiquette, handling of late papers, and procedures for dealing with interruptions to connections and voting.

 Attendees